Cosmian/findex_cloud/README.md

 : An index contains the association from keywords to locations.
 An **instance** can contain multiple indexes.
 For example, on a single **instance** you can have a "Dev" index and a "Prod" index, or you can store a "User" index and a "Companies" index.
 Each index have a different Findex key and label.

 Metadata database
 : The metadata database stores the list of **indexes** with their names, authentification keys.
-Two drivers exists for the metadata database: SQLite and DynamoDB.
+Two implementations exists for the metadata database: [SQLite](https://www.sqlite.org/index.html) and [DynamoDB](https://aws.amazon.com/fr/dynamodb/).

 Indexes database
 : The indexes database stores the Findex entries and chains for all **indexes**.
 The Findex keys are prefixed with the **index** ID to be found.
+Three implementations exists for the indexes database: [DynamoDB](https://aws.amazon.com/fr/dynamodb/), [RocksDB](https://rocksdb.org/) and [LMMD](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).